 Make sure your matte shows a strong contrast between black and white.
 Click the Lumetri Color panel to expand it and display the Basic Correction section.
 With the clip selected in the sequence, adjust the settings for Contrast, Highlights, Shadows, Whites, and Blacks until you maximize the difference between black and white.

 To initiate the transition, first make sure there are at least two empty video tracks below the matte clip.
-Place the incoming clip directly beneath the matte and trim its end to match.
-Search for the Track Matte Key effect in the Effects panel and drag it to the incoming clip.
+Place the outgoing clip (the one we see before the transition starts) directly beneath the matte and trim its end to match.
+Search for the Track Matte Key effect in the Effects panel and drag it to the outgoing clip.
 In the Effect Controls panel, change the Track Matte Key’s settings: Select the video track of the matte, choose Composite Using Matte Luma, and click Reverse.
-When you play the sequence, the matte will show the incoming clip being gradually covered by black — brush strokes in this case.
+When you play the sequence, the matte will show the outgoing clip being gradually covered by black — brush strokes in this case.

-To complete the transition, place the outgoing clip underneath the incoming clip, aligning it with the start of the matte.
-Now when you play the sequence, the matte will reveal the outgoing clip through the black.
+To complete the transition, place the incoming clip underneath the outgoing clip, aligning it with the start of the matte.
+Now when you play the sequence, the matte will reveal the incoming clip through the black.

-Try this trick: Use identical incoming and outgoing clips — the first desaturated, the second as is.
+Try this trick: Use identical outgoing and incoming clips — the first desaturated, the second as is.
 The transition will look as though the color is gradually being painted on the monochromatic shot.

 With Adobe Stock, you have access to more than 100 million high-quality, royalty-free images including photos, graphics, videos, and templates to jump-start your creative projects.
 Try Adobe Stock and get 10 free images.